tlswg/tls13-spec/draft-ietf-tls-tls13.md

 identity
-: An identity (labels for a key) that the client is willing to negotiate with the server.
+: An identity (labels for a key) that the client is willing to negotiate with the server; in the case of HelloRetryRequest this value includes the server's suggested identity.

 ke_modes
 : The key exchange modes that this key can be used with, in order